copier-org/copier/docs/configuring.md

 !!! note

-    It only skip tasks, not migration tasks.
+    It only skips tasks, not migration tasks.

 !!! question "Does it imply `--trust` ?"